fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 Now, let's discuss on how you can clear the chart view using each of the above listed methods.

-## Clear the chart from the server
+## Clear the chart from the Server

 Consider the following scenario: You are plotting the values of a certain counter, in real-time, 24/7.
 At the start of each day, you want to clear the existing data being shown on the chart (of the previous day).